 The headgear usually goes over the head and behind the head or neck.
 It retards or “holds back” the growth of the maxilla or upper jaw and hopefully allows the mandibular or lower jaw to catch up with its growth.

 Orthodontic Headgear Lessens Orthodontic Treatment Time

-The headgear is used on children or adulescents who are in a stage of growth and are not used on adults who have already achieved their growth.
+Orthodontists use the headgear on children or adolescents who are in a stage of growth.
+It is not used on adults who have already achieved their growth.
 Once the bone is stable, the headgear is no longer used.

-During certain physical activities such as athletics, or when eating, the headgear should be removed.
-All treatments requiring headgear necessitate extra effort on the part of the patient but it is well-worth it once the braces are removed to reveal a beautiful smile with attractive teeth alignment.
+During certain physical activities such as athletics, or when eating, the patient should remove the headgear.
+All treatments requiring headgear necessitate extra effort on the part of the patient.
+However, it is well-worth it once the braces are removed to reveal a beautiful smile with attractive teeth alignment.

 Teeth are not solidified with the bone.
 There are thousands of tiny fibers which attach the tooth to the surrounding bone.
-Slow orthodontic movement of the tooth, not only stretches these fibers, but “pushes” the bone in front of the movement and leaves a “void” in the bone behind the tooth.
-After the tooth is moved into its proper position, it is held in that position by a retainer for a period of time.
+Slow orthodontic movement of the tooth, not only stretches these fibers.
+It also “pushes” the bone in front of the movement and leaves a “void” in the bone behind the tooth.
+After the tooth is moved into its proper position, a retainer holds it in that position for a period of time.
 This allows the fibers to equalize and bone to be resorbed in front and filled in behind.

-The headgear is used for anchorage to move the tooth or groups of teeth as it is not pitting one tooth against the other.
+Orthodontists use the headgear for anchorage to move the tooth or groups of teeth as it is not pitting one tooth against the other.
 Newton’s Law of motion says that for every action, there is an equal an opposite reaction.
 A headgear negates that.
-An headgear is used when extra force is needed to move the teeth and enhance the growth of the jaws.
+An orthodontic headgear is used when extra force is needed to move the teeth and enhance the growth of the jaws.